usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-2/Performance Measurement Under Agile Delivery Contracts.md

 **Selecting the Right Metrics**

-When selecting metrics for your agile contract:
+When selecting metrics for your Agile contract:

 1. Focus on a small number of high-impact metrics (5-7 maximum).
 2. Ensure metrics are objective and measurable.